projectsveltos/sveltos/docs/register/token-renewal.md

 Note that:
 <ul>
 <li>The token rotation privilege is required by the token in the Secret (the Kubeconfig) itself, not by the sveltoscluster-manager’s own ServiceAccount.
-So, ensure that the token used in the Secret has the ability to create new tokens for the ServiceAccount.
+Ensure that the token used in the Secret has the ability to create new tokens for the ServiceAccount.
 For example:</li>
 </ul>

 ```yaml